torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

-For the processors supported by ``intel_pstate``, the P-state concept is broader than just an operating frequency or an operating performance point (see the LinuxCon Europe 2015 presentation by Kristen Accardi [1]_ for more information about that).
+For the processors supported by ``intel_pstate``, the P-state concept is broader than just an operating frequency or an operating performance point (see the GNU/LinuxCon Europe 2015 presentation by Kristen Accardi [1]_ for more information about that).
 For this reason, the representation of P-states used by ``intel_pstate`` internally follows the hardware specification (for details refer to Intel Software Developer’s Manual [2]_).
 However, the ``CPUFreq`` core